 EPDM roofing is another type of single-ply roofing material.
 It is widely thought of as being one of the most durable roofing materials on the market.
 It is also a very cost-effective type of roofing material, making it a hugely popular choice for building owners.

-Do you suspect that your flat roof has sustained damage, but you don’t know what to look for?
+Do you suspect that your don’t know what to look for?
 Before you schedule your flat roof repair, it can be helpful to know exactly what a flat roof problem looks like.
 Here are some of the major signs that you are dealing with a damaged flat roof.

 The cost of your flat roof repair will change greatly, depending on the type of flat roof materials you use and the size of the damaged area.
 In general, flat roof repairs cost between $500-$2000.